 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 When you get to Guadalajara, take some time to orient yourself to the city.
 It’s not too hard to get around Guadalajara with kids.
 Avenida Ignacio Vallarta (which runs East to West) and Avenida Chapultepec (which runs North and South) are two popular streets with restaurants and shopping areas.
 You can refer to the Lonely Planet Mexico guide book to orient yourself with things to do in Guadalajara.

 Safety can be a concern for a big city like Guadalajara.
 But we found that walking around Guadalajara with kids was very safe.
 The city is very walkable, especially during the day.
-And in the evenings, we mainly relied on Uber to get around.
+And in the evenings, we mainly relied on using Uber, which is available in Mexico, to get around.
 So we rarely felt unsafe while we were there.

 Some of our favorite things to do in Guadalajara, Mexico was walking around the Centro.
 This is the historical part of town, and is full of great restaurants and Spanish colonial style buildings.
 We also enjoyed trying out some of Guadalajara’s many restaurants.
 The city has a pretty vibrant food scene.
 But by far, one of our favorite things to do in Guadalajara with kids was visit the Guadalajara Zoo.

 Want to explore more of the Mexican state of Jalisco?
 Read my posts here.